Analysing HOLZ datasets¶

 If for some reason processing this new signal is really slow and too big to process in memory, one trick can be to save it first with with an appropriate chunking (

 s.save("data_saved.hpsy, chunks=(32, 32, 32, 32))), then load it again (

 Finding the centre position¶

-To do radial integration of the datasets, we first need to find the centre position of the diffraction patterns.
+To do radial average of the datasets, we first need to find the centre position of the diffraction patterns.

 The easiest way of doing this is using

 >>> s_com = s.center_of_mass(threshold=2, show_progressbar=False) >>> s_com <DPCSignal2D, title: , dimensions: (2|40, 40)> >>> s_com.plot()

 This returns a